OntoKoinon/aa-securityaudit/README.md

 ### Real-Time Updates
 Audit detail pages update live — no manual refresh needed.
 Watch the audit progress through each analysis stage as it happens.

-### Built for Dark Mode
-Every UI component is designed for dark and night themes by default.
-No blinding white panels in the middle of a late-night fleet op.

 ## Installation

 ### Prerequisites